irchelp/irchelp.github.io/faq/new2irc.md

 channel is bothering you, simply leave the channel -- there are thousands of others.

-**Registration**   On many networks. services exist for the registration of nicknames and/or channels.
+**Registration**   On many networks, services exist for the registration of nicknames and/or channels.
 These services vary greatly between networks, but are usually mentioned in the server's message of the day (MOTD) which is shown when you first connect.
 You can show the MOTD again at any time by typing /motd in most clients.